AlexTS1980/COVID-CT-Mask-Net/README.md

-# COVID-CT-Mask-Net: Prediction of COVID-19 from CT scans Using Regional Features
+# COVID-CT-Mask-Net: Prediction of COVID-19 From CT Scans Using Regional Features

 ## 1. Segmentation Model
 <p align="center">